Which admission test is required for entrance into the College of Osteopathic Medicine?

 How long does it take to complete the D.O. program at Des Moines University?
 What happens when I graduate?

 Students complete four years of basic medical education.
 The four years of study are divided equally into a pre-clinical and a clinical phase, resulting in a “two plus two” curriculum that combines lecture and laboratory studies with clinical experiences in teaching hospitals, University and private clinics, and community service agencies.
 After medical school, D.O. graduates will complete a residency in the field of specialty of choice, including family medicine, surgery or psychiatry.
 Residencies typically range from two to six years of additional training.

 How do students at colleges of osteopathic medicine get residencies?
 What are the match rates for DMU?

-Students graduating from colleges of osteopathic medicine have the opportunity to apply to residency programs through the AOA – American Osteopathic Association, as well as the ACGME – Accreditation Council for Graduate Medical Education.
+Students graduating from colleges of osteopathic medicine currently have the opportunity to apply to residency programs through the AOA – American Osteopathic Association, as well as the ACGME – Accreditation Council for Graduate Medical Education.

 Students in the College of Osteopathic Medicine at DMU are highly recruited into a wide variety of graduate medical programs throughout the country.
 Nearly 90 percent of each graduating class receive their first or second choice of a residency program.